 - Migration Strategy: UCDS assists clients in making more cost-effective changes outside the traditional DCS upgrade project.
 This migration strategy sets a path forward for implementation of best practices over time, within normal system maintenance budgets.

 - Object Library: High-performance graphics (operator displays) using situation awareness objects will be the new standard per ISA 101.
 We have an Object Library that has proven to be the best in the industry.
 We designed each object for each piece of equipment with detailed information showing set points, alarming, running, stopped, shut down, etc. Our objects are proven to improve operator detection, increase situation awareness, and improve abnormal situation management.
 Our objects make shut down and start-ups safer.
 We use our object library design document as a template and a few days on site to create your own custom objects based on your equipment, showing how they attract attention and provide guidance.
 This document is used as a reference guide for designing new graphics, it’s used as a training tool, and it will evolve and provide an MOC for future design changes.
-Before you change your graphics, we highly recommended the users (operators and controllers) take ownership of the object designs.
+Before you change your graphics, we highly recommend the users (operators and controllers) take ownership of the object designs.
 Our Object Library workshop brings the users and the objects together.